keks24/raspberry-pi-luks/README.md

 ```

 ### Encrypting the root partition
-Since the preparation is done, the `root partition` can now be `overwritten with random Bytes` before formatting, in order to `decrease the chance of external recovery` from `third parties`:
+Since the preparation is done, the `root partition` can now be `overwritten with random bytes` before formatting, in order to `decrease the chance of external recovery` from `third parties`:
 ```bash
 $ shred --iterations="1" --random-source="/dev/urandom" --zero --verbose "/dev/loop2"
 ```

-The command `shred` overwrites the `root partition` with `random Bytes` first and then with `zeroes`; the latter `obfuscates` the shredding.
+The command `shred` overwrites the `root partition` with `random bytes` first and then with `zeroes`; the latter `obfuscates` the shredding.
 The special character device [`/dev/urandom`](https://www.thomas-huehn.com/myths-about-urandom/) is used as preferred `entropy source`, since it behaves like `/dev/random` since [`Kernel version 5.6`](https://en.wikipedia.org/w/index.php?title=/dev/random&oldid=1268697417#Linux), but it will `not block` the process, if there is `insufficient entropy`.
 The command comes with an [internal pseudo-random generator](https://www.gnu.org/software/coreutils/manual/html_node/Random-sources.html#Random-sources), which will be used, if the parameter `--random-source` is left out; this would `accelerate` the write process, but it is `not true random`.

 After that, `format` and `encrypt` the `root partition` via `cryptsetup`:
 ```bash